Alpine Climbing

 Climbing Clothing

-Wicking underpants x 2 Much better than cotton.
+Wicking Underpants x 2 Much better than cotton.

-Wicking longsleeve T Much better than cotton.
-Longsleeves to stave off sunburn.
+Wicking Long Sleeve T Much better than cotton.
+Long sleeves to stave off sunburn.

 Softshell Trousers Hardwearing, stretchy and fairly wind and weather resistant.